Mar 11 / Jeff Sabo

 Research to Practice: Autism and Pitch Perception

-Individual pitches: Studies suggest that many people with ASD are significantly better at identifying and remembering individual pitches compared to people without an ASD diagnosis (1).
+Individual pitches: Studies suggest that many people with autism are significantly better at identifying and remembering individual pitches compared to typically developing people (1).
 Many are also better at detecting small changes in pitch on a single note (2).
-It is often thought that absolute pitch, which is the ability to quickly identify single pitches, is more common among individuals with ASD (3).
+It is often thought that absolute pitch, which is the ability to quickly identify single pitches, is more common among individuals with autism (3).
 However, it is hard to know for sure based on the current data (4).
-Still, it seems clear that many people with ASD do have the ability to hear individual pitches, remember them, and recall them much more easily than the average person without an ASD diagnosis (5).
+Still, it seems clear that many autistic people do have the ability to hear individual pitches, remember them, and recall them much more easily than the average typically developing person (5).

-Chords: Researchers have also studied how people with ASD perceive the individual notes within a chord compared to people without an ASD diagnosis.
-For example, if a chord is played with all the notes in it, and then played again with one note removed, children with ASD tend to be better at identifying which note was removed (5; 6).
+Chords: Researchers have also studied how people with autism perceive the individual notes within a chord compared to typically people.
+For example, if a chord is played with all the notes in it, and then played again with one note removed, autistic children tend to be better at identifying which note was removed (5; 6).
 This suggests that those children are able to hear individual notes in the chord more clearly than others.

-Intervals: In contrast to individual pitches, studies have shown that people diagnosed with ASD generally have roughly the same ability to perceive and identify intervals as people without an ASD diagnosis (7).
+Intervals: In contrast to individual pitches, studies have shown that people diagnosed with autism generally have roughly the same ability to perceive and identify intervals as typically developing people (7).

-Melodic contour: Finally, some studies have been done on how well people with ASD perceive melodic contour (whether the notes go up or down).
+Melodic contour: Finally, some studies have been done on how well autistic people perceive melodic contour (whether the notes go up or down).
 These studies have had mixed results.
-Some have found that this ability is more or less the same for people with ASD as everyone else (7; 8), while others have found that people with ASD do better (9).
+Some have found that this ability is more or less the same for people with autism as everyone else (7; 8), while others have found that people with autism do better (9).

-In sum, the research suggests that people with ASD tend to be better at identifying, remembering, and telling the differences between individual pitches compared to people without ASD.
+In sum, the research suggests that autistic people tend to be better at identifying, remembering, and telling the differences between individual pitches compared to typically developing people.
 Similarly, they are often better at perceiving individual notes that are part of a chord.
 These abilities don’t require any special musical training or environment: it is just a part of how those individuals hear (10).
 They’re not thought to be related to an autistic person’s social or verbal skills, but there may be a connection to their non-verbal intelligence (11; 12).
-When it comes to “big-picture” perception, like intervals or melodic contour, the research suggests that individuals with ASD tend to be more similar to other people.
+When it comes to “big-picture” perception, like intervals or melodic contour, the research suggests that individuals with autism tend to be more similar to other people.
 To use a metaphor, they can perceive the individual trees very well, but it’s unclear how well they perceive the whole forest.
 Researchers have several different theories to try to explain this phenomenon, but there is still a lot of debate about why this is and how it connects to findings from neuroscience and other areas (1).

-An important disclaimer!!!: It’s worth noting that most of the participants in these studies belong to a selective group of people diagnosed with ASD: namely, those labeled as “high functioning” (formerly known as Asperger’s Syndrome) (13).
-This is a problem because ASD is a diverse diagnosis: people diagnosed with ASD can have many different characteristics (11).
-That means the participants in studies do not necessarily represent the entire group of people diagnosed with ASD.
+An important disclaimer!!!: It’s worth noting that most of the participants in these studies belong to a selective group of autistic people: namely, those labeled as “high functioning” (formerly known as Asperger’s Syndrome) (13).
+This is a problem because autistic people can have many different characteristics (11).
+That means the participants in studies do not necessarily represent the entire group of autistic people.
 Therefore, we can’t know for certain how well these studies can be extended to other people on the autism spectrum.
-For example, some studies have found that very strong pitch abilities only apply to some of their ASD participants: if you remove those individuals from the rest of the group, then the ASD and non-ASD groups have similar abilities (8).
-It’s important to keep this in mind before making any generalizations about all people with an ASD diagnosis.
+For example, some studies have found that very strong pitch abilities only apply to some of their autistic participants: if you remove those individuals from the rest of the group, then the autistic and typically developing groups have similar abilities (8).
+It’s important to keep this in mind before making any generalizations about all people with autism.

 Implications for music education:

-Students with an ASD diagnosis are more likely to have strong pitch abilities than other students, particularly when it comes to identifying pitches, memory, and tuning.
+Autistic students are more likely to have strong pitch abilities than other students, particularly when it comes to identifying pitches, memory, and tuning.
 These abilities may extend to hearing intervals and melodic contour, but they won’t necessarily.
-A lot of the research has been done on people with ASD who do not have any music training, so it remains to be seen how much students can improve those skills through music lessons.
-ASD students with strong pitch abilities may prefer to learn primarily by ear, as opposed to reading notes.
+A lot of the research has been done on people with autism who do not have any music training, so it remains to be seen how much students can improve those skills through music lessons.
+Autistic students with strong pitch abilities may prefer to learn primarily by ear, as opposed to reading notes.
 As a teacher, it is important to apply a strengths-based approach, and to balance any aspects of learning that may be more challenging for them (e.g., note reading, technique) with those that come easily, like learning by ear or aural skills.
 You can do lots of fun games with students that allow them to use their pitch processing skills!

 References: